Job Opportunities

 - Excellent leadership and motivational skills

-- Comfortable speaking in front of large groups
+- Comfortable or willing to learn to speak in front of small and/or large groups

 - Energetic and Enthusiastic